tnsilver/springboot-samples/README.md

 ## Running and testing the applications from IDE

 You can also run the Java applications from inside your IDE.
-In this section I detail the how-to for Eclipse IDE and for JetBrains IntelliJ IDEA.
+This section details the how-to for Eclipse IDE and for JetBrains IntelliJ IDEA.

 **Note** Scala IDE plugin for Eclipse is no longer supported.
 It will not run with Java 16 (it's most recent supported version is Java 11, and more commonly Java 1.8).
 I could not run the Scala application from Eclipse.
 For every time I've installed the Scala IDE from Eclipse Market place or through the update site, it totally screwed up my `jee-2021-06-R` Eclipse and it started to yield a load of unstoppable error messages.